GeorgeCiesinski/library-app/README.md

 <img src="images/wide-screen.png" alt="Wide-screen" width="400"/>

 ## How to Run this Locally
-Simply clone the repo and open `index.html`.
+Simply clone the repo and open `index.html` in your browser of choice.

 ## Problems Encountered & Solutions